 Internal marketing is all about the relationship an employer forms with its employees.
 It is said that staff should be seen as internal customers and their needs should be met.
 A company that concentrates solely on customer service for external customers and ignores internal customer service will struggle.

 But why care about internal customers?
 This is quite simple to answer.
 Motivated staff will work harder and give your external customers a better service.
 This will help improve the firm's reputation, sales and market share over the long term.

 Understanding staff and what motivates them is also very important.
 Many motivation theories such as Maslow and Herzberg have tried to pinpoint how staff can reach their full potential.
 Whilst communication lets staff know what you would like them to do, motivational activities should inspire them to do it.

 Rewards and recognition by the firm is also very important, staff that are praised feel a sense of satisfaction that encourages them to work harder.
-Culture is also an important part of the internal marketing process.
-Staff across departments and levels should share the same values, these values could simply be about putting the customer first and responding to customer needs as fast as possible.
+Staff can be motivated and rewarded through extra money e.g. bonuses, pay increases and non monetary/financial methods such as promotions and job rotation.

 The culture of a firm defines how it behaves and it controls the atmosphere employees and visitors experience when they are in contact with a firm.
 Culture can motivate people, make them feel uncomfortable (stressed) or too relaxed.
 According to Charles Handy there are six types of culture Power, Role, Task, Person, Forward and Backward.
 Click on this link to learn more about Culture.

 Just as in customer service for external customers the quality of interaction between members of staff is key.
 This includes the way they talk to each other, agreeing clear actions and implementing the actions agreed i.e. keeping the promises made.
 Just as for external customers if an action is going to take a while to complete regular progress updates will help the quality of the service provided.